Innovation for Sustainable Growth in the Pork Sector

 Objective: This research project will employ a two-pronged approach for vaccine development.
 First, an existing vaccine, based on inactivated-virus technology, will be optimised to provide a timely supply to producers.
 Second, a multivalent subunit vaccine, effective against two current PEDv strains will be developed for commercialization.
 This subunit vaccine platform will also allow rapid response to future PEDv variants which is important insurance against the industry-damaging impacts of the cyclic outbreaks.

-A pan-Canadian epidemiologic observational case-control study of post-weaning diarrhea (PWD) on Canadian swine farms
+A pan-Canadian epidemiologic observational case-control study of post-weaning diarrhea (PWD) on Canadian swine farms.

-Project Lead: Vahan Farzan, University of Guelph
+Project Co-Leads: Vahan Farzan, University of Guelph; Hooman Derakhshani, University of Manitoba

 Objective: To execute a pan-Canadian study of swine farms to profile the different virulence factors of the enterotoxigenic E. coli (ETEC) types as well as the gut microbiome characteristics and related gene content associated with susceptibility to ETEC – one of the most economically significant endemic pathogens in the sector.
 Outcomes from this research will provide significant health, productivity and economic benefits to the industry as well as help reduce the use and need for antimicrobials during the post-weaning transition period.

-Assessing the impact of weaning management practices, handling and transport of weanling piglets at different ages
+Assessing the impact of weaning management practices, handling and transport of weanling piglets at different ages.

 Project Lead: Luiene Moura Rocha, CDPQ